From Raw Features to Effective Embeddings: A Three-Stage Approach for Multimodal Recipe Recommendation: Related Work Problem Formulation

 \section{Related Work \& Problem Formulation}

 \smallsection{Related work on multimodal recommendation.} Existing multimodal recommendation models~\cite{zhou2023FREEDOM, zhou2023BM3, zhou2023DRAGON, su2024SOIL} have primarily focused on leveraging item-side multimodal information, such as titles, descriptions, and visual images.
 For example, FREEDOM~\cite{zhou2023FREEDOM} and DRAGON~\cite{zhou2023DRAGON} employ graph neural networks (GNNs) on user-item and item-item graphs to better model item relationships based on multimodal representations.
-More recently, MLLMRec~\cite{dang2025MLLMRec} utilizes large language models (LLMs) to enrich item descriptions.
-However, these studies focus on item-side multimodal features, leaving user-side information such as reviews underexplored.
+Recently, foundation models have been widely applied to multimodal recommendation; see a survey~\cite{lopez2025survey}.
+Many of these works use foundation models as scorers or rankers, while we use them to enhance user and item features for GNNs, combining the strengths of both approaches.
+Closely related to our work, Dang et al.~\cite{dang2025MLLMRec} and Meng et al.~\cite{meng2025doge} leverage foundation models to enrich item descriptions.
+With a focus on recipe recommendation, our approach applies foundation models to user reviews and their associated recipe summaries, constructing enriched user summaries in addition to enhanced recipe descriptions.

 \smallsection{Related work on recipe recommendation.} In recipe recommendation, we observe similar trends.
 Existing methods~\cite{gao2022fgcn, zhang2024clussl, song2023SCHGN, zhang2024healthrec} primarily focus on leveraging item-side (i.e., recipe) multimodal features, such as titles or recipe descriptions, often through propagation over recipe-ingredient or recipe-recipe graphs.
-Recent works~\cite{fu2025ChefMind, zhang2025MOPI-HFRS} enhance the interpretability of recommendations by using the reasoning capabilities of LLMs.
-Nevertheless, these approaches still focus on item-side multimodal information while overlooking user reviews, and to the best of our knowledge, no recipe recommendation work utilizes LLMs for multimodal feature enhancement.
+Recent works~\cite{fu2025ChefMind, zhang2025MOPI-HFRS} enhance the interpretability of recommendations by using the reasoning capabilities of foundation models.
+However, the use of foundation models for multimodal feature enhancement remains underexplored in the recipe recommendation literature.

 \smallsection{Notations and Problem Formulation.} Let $\mathcal{U}=\{u_{1},\dots,u_{\vert \mathcal{U} \vert}\}$, $\mathcal{R}=\{r_{1},\dots,r_{\vert \mathcal{R} \vert}\}$ denote the sets of users and recipes, respectively.
 We define the user-recipe interaction matrix $\mathbf{A} \in \{0,1\}^{\vert \mathcal{U} \vert \times \vert \mathcal{R} \vert}$, where $\mathbf{A}_{ur} = 1$ if user $u$ has interacted with recipe $r$ (e.g., by reviewing it), and $0$ otherwise.
 Each recipe $r$ has a raw textual description $\mathbf{T}_{r}$ and an image $\mathbf{V}_{r}$.
 For each interaction, user $u$ provides a review $\mathbf{T}_{u}^{r}$ for recipe $r$.
 The goal of recipe recommendation is to predict future user-recipe interactions by leveraging both the interaction matrix ($\mathbf{A}$) and the multimodal information ($\mathbf{T}_{r}$, $\mathbf{V}_{r}$, and $\mathbf{T}_{u}^{r}$).